Catalog

 This page gives you the planning depth we use before a build: the executive case, feature breakdown, screen and mockup direction, architecture, role workflows, admin panel, monetization, cost drivers, MVP scope, full build roadmap, FAQs, and related solution paths.

-The feature breakdown for medicine delivery app clone is organized around the core workflow: the core workflow connects customer, merchant/provider, courier, dispatcher, support, and admin through catalogs, booking or ordering, availability, dispatch, tracking, substitutions, payments, refunds, ratings, and operational reporting; each state is mapped into mobile screens, web portals, APIs, notifications, analytics events, and admin actions before engineering starts.
+The feature breakdown for medicine delivery app clone is organized around the core workflow: customer uploads prescription or selects OTC products, pharmacist validates order and stock, substitution is approved if needed, delivery is assigned, proof is captured, and compliance/admin logs stay available.
 During discovery, these features become annotated wireframes, clickable mockups, acceptance criteria, empty states, error states, permission rules, event tracking, and QA cases.

 The architecture diagram for medicine delivery app clone should show six layers: experience layer, API layer, workflow layer, data layer, integration layer, and operations layer.
 The experience layer includes role-specific apps and portals.
 The API layer controls authentication, permissions, business rules, and third-party communication.
 The workflow layer handles catalogs, booking or ordering, availability, dispatch, tracking, substitutions, payments, refunds, ratings, and operational reporting.
 The data layer stores users, records, transactions, states, events, and audit history.